-The oral examinations are held annually, the 2022 oral exam will be held virtually.
+The oral examinations are held annually and are virtual.
 Candidates are assigned an examination appointment of approximately 2 1/2 hours for the examination.
 Applications for the virtual oral examination are due by February 1.
-A $250 application processing fee is payable at the time of application.
-On January 1, 2022 the oral examination fee will increase to $599.
+The oral examination fee is $599.

 Cancellation/Refunds: Application fees are non-refundable.
 If the candidate cancels in writing on or before the case submission deadline (March 2) the application fee may be transferred to a future examination.
 Those who cancel after the case submission deadline will need to resubmit application and fee.